-The material did not meet the Canadian Environmental Protection Act (CEPA) Disposal at Sea (DAS) guidelines due to metal exceedances.
-Therefore, the material is planned to be utilized as fill material within the proposed service area.
+The material did not meet the Canadian Environmental Protection Act (CEPA) Disposal at Sea (DAS) guidelines due to a PAH exceedance in sample L-2.
+Therefore, the material is planned to be utilized as fill material within the proposed service area on site.
 See Appendix C for the MSSP report and full sediment chemical analysis results.